danielatrivella/np3_ligand/README.md

 This repository stores the NP³ projects for ligand interpretation in X-ray protein crystallography.
 It contains three modules:

-- **np3_LigPCDS**: the repository of the LigPCDS project with the code to create the ligands' 3D image dataset in point cloud and the stratified training dataset.
+- **np3_LigPCDS**: the repository of the LigPCDS project with the code to create the labeled dataset of 3D representations of ligand images in point cloud and the stratified training dataset.
 - **np3_DL_segmentation**: the repository with the training pipeline for semantic segmentation tasks used to validate LigPCDS and obtain the DL models.
 - **np3_blob_label**: repository of the NP³ Blob Label application &copy;